massayoshi-campos/CucumberAutomation/README.md

     Then Preencher os campos para realizar a edicao da task And Clicar no botao edicao
     Then Validar a edicao da task

-  ## Exclusao da task no sistema.
+## Exclusão da task no sistema.
-  Scenario: Exclusao da task no sistema
+Scenario: Exclusão da task no sistema
-    And Validar a exclusao da task
+    And Validar a exclusão da task
 ```

 # Suporte